TLDR

 - Operations manager: actually making the product or delivering the service

-Partners Divide and Conquer
+Partners Divide the Work

 Partners still have primary responsibility for everything, but they get to split the roles based on each person's strengths and interests.
 If two people start a bakery together, maybe one partner handles all the baking and kitchen operations while the other runs the front of house, marketing, and finances.
-They both still own the business and both still carry the full responsibility, but the day-to-day workload gets divided based on who's better at what.
+They both still own the business and both still carry full responsibility, but the day-to-day workload gets divided based on who is better at what.

 Why Large Businesses Use Specialized Departments